Effective Lymph Nodes Detection in CT Scans Using Location Debiased Query Selection and Contrastive Query Representation in Transformer: Experiments

 {\bf Comparison to other state-of-the-art Methods:} The quantitative performance of LN detection is summarized in Table~\ref{tab:comparison_to_others} and some qualitative results are shown in Fig.~\ref{Fig:LN_detect_quality}.
 It can be observed that the proposed LN-DETR significantly outperforms other leading methods of different types in both internal and external testing.
 LN-DETR achieves an average recall of 56.27\% across 0.5 to 4 FPs/patient in the \textbf{internal testing}, which is markedly higher than the second best performing method of original Mask DINO~\cite{li2023mask} with a margin of $4.95\%$.
 When compared to other popular or representative universal lesion detection methods MULAN~\cite{yan2019mulan}, LENS~\cite{yan2020learning} and nnDetection~\cite{baumgartner2021nndetection}, LN-DETR increases the average recall by 5.42\%, 6.91\% and 18.24\%, respectively.
 It is worth noting that LN detection-by-segmentation generally yields inferior performance (although with longer training epochs) as compared to direct detection methods.
 For example, two state-of-the-art instance segmentation methods Mask2Former~\cite{cheng2022masked} and MP-Former~\cite{zhang2023mp} only obtain 45.11\% and 47.69\% average recall, respectively.

-For the \textbf{external testing}, LN-DETR generalizes well as shown in the right side of Table~\ref{tab:comparison_to_others}.
+For the \textbf{external testing}, LN-DETR generalizes well as shown in Table~\ref{tab:comparison_to_others}.
 LN-DETR achieves an average recall of 52.04\% across 0.5 to 4 FPs/patient outperforming the second best performing method of MULAN~\cite{yan2019mulan} by $4.01\%$.
 Original Mask DINO obtains a sightly decreased recall as compared to MULAN (46.89\% vs. 48.03\%).
-This demonstrates that directly applying the state-of-the-art transformer-based detection model may not yield better performance as compared to the specifically designed and adapted CNN-based model (like MULAN).
+This demonstrates that directly applying the state-of-the-art detection transformers may not yield better performance as compared to specifically designed and adapted CNN-based models (like MULAN).
 Among the comparing methods, LENS~\cite{yan2020learning} experiences the most markedly performance drop when generalizing to the external testing (from 49.36\% to 40.35\%).
 A similar trend is evident in AP evaluation, with improvements of $3.08\%$ and $2.81\%$ internally and externally, respectively, compared to the closest competitor.

 {\bf Performance on the subgroup of enlarged LNs:} We also examine the subgroup performance by reporting the LN detection results on LNs $\ge 7$mm and $\ge 10$mm, respectively.
 Results are summarized in Table~\ref{tab:enlarged_pref}.
 We observe that LN-DETR performs consistently across different LN sizes, as it maintains about $5\%$ improvement to the second best method for LNs $\ge 7$mm, $\ge 10$mm, and all sizes.
 It is also noted that for enlarged LNs $\ge 10$mm, LN-DETR reports a recall of 83.5\% at 4FPs per patient.
 In contrast, previous works often report quite lower performance.
 For instance, 60.9\% recall at 6.1FPs/patient~\cite{feulner2013lymph} is reported in the chest region, and 73.9\% at 9FPs/patient are reported in the abdomen region~\cite{wang2022global}.